 Businesses rely on interconnected productivity and content services.
 This course examines the application of common Microsoft business technologies to enhance collaboration and communications exchange.
-Students will gain experience installing, configuring and managing services such as electronic mail, database and web through a series of applied assignments.
+Students will gain experience installing, configuring, and managing common services such as remote access, file, and web services through a series of applied assignments.

-COMP2103 Introduction to Information Security 42.0 Hours Information Technology systems need to ensure the confidentiality, integrity, and availability of information.
+COMP2103 Introduction to Information Security 42.0 Hours

+Information Technology systems need to ensure the confidentiality, integrity, and availability of information.
 This course introduces students the principles of network and operating system security through hands-on exploration.
 Students learn how to harden an operating system as well as secure the network by implementing technologies such as firewalls, Virtual Private Networks (VPN), and Intrusion Detection Systems (IDS).

-COMP2104 Data Centre Technologies 42.0 Hours
+COMP2122 Scaling Networks 42.0 Hours